You have a question? Please do not hesitate to give me a call or write me an e-mail. And of course you can use our inquiry form.

 Cold-rolled bake-hardening steel with minimum yield strength 240 MPa hot-dip galvanized with a coating weight of at least 40 g/m² per side, surface quality for outer skin.

-Further details on the possible surfaces and coatings for the IF and BH steels according to the VDA 239-100 can be found under the respective menu item.
+Further details on the possible surfaces and coatings (insert link) for the IF and BH steels according to the VDA 239-100 can be found under the respective menu item.

 Roofs, hoods and door outer panels are preferred applications for BH steels.
 Higher strength IF steels are ideal for manufacturing complex components with high formability and strength requirements.
 Typical applications include wheel arches, end walls, reinforcements, tailgates, door panels, etc.